Ilyas Azizi

-Ilyas Azizi (born 13 April 2008) is a French footballer who plays as a winger or attacking midfielder for Championnat National 3 club Toulouse II.
+Ilyas Azizi (born 13 April 2008) is a French professional footballer who plays as a winger or attacking midfielder for club Toulouse.

 Club career

 Born in Toulouse, Azizi started playing football at local club Fonbeauzard, before joining FC Toulouse youth academy in 2019.
 On 4 May 2025, he was included in Toulouse's first team matchday squad for the first time, being in the bench for the Ligue 1 match against Rennes.

 International career

 Being of Moroccan descent, Azizi represented France at youth level.
 With France U17, he featured at the 2025 UEFA European Under-17 Championship and scored in the opening game against Germany 45 seconds in the game.
 It became of one the quickest goal of the tournament history.